adaptlearning/documentation/02_authoring_tool/08_test_cases/test suites/CourseImport.md

 4 - Importing Course - Successful Import
 --------------------------------------------

-Tests that it is possible to successfully upload a course
+Tests that it is possible to successfully upload a course.

 ### Test steps

-1. Export a course
+1. Export a course.
-2. Navigate to the course import page
+2. Navigate to the course import page.
-3. Successfully upload the course
+3. Successfully upload the course.
-4. Open the course
+4. Open the course.

 ### Expected result

-*   Course is visible on dashboard
+*   Course is visible on dashboard.
-*   Course contains the correct content and can be edited
+*   Course contains the correct content and can be edited.

 5 - Importing course - Prevent asset and plugin duplication
 ---------------------------------------------------------------